OpenHantek/OpenHantek6022/README.md

 It has been reported that the MINGW binary build on some Windows systems had problems with the graphical display and led to a black screen without traces.
 In these cases, the switch to the MSVC binary build can help.

+Similar [issues](https://github.com/OpenHantek/OpenHantek6022/issues/350) with Linux on ChromeOS (Crostini) can be solved by setting the environment variable `LIBGL_ALWAYS_SOFTWARE=1` when using OpenHantek.
+This could also be a solution for the above MINGW issue, see e.g. #360 and #388 - not yet confirmed.

 The Raspberry Pi build uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).

 ### USB Access